Send the link below via email or IMCopy

 Know what your compensation expectations and minimum limits are

-Create a spreadsheet showing your previous total compensation including, salary, bonus program, 401(k) match, health benefits, paid time off, salary review frequency, and other perks.
+Create a comparison sheet with your previous total compensation including, salary, bonus program, 401(k) match, health benefits, paid time off, salary review frequency, and other perks.

 "I'll consider that."

 "That is something I can consider.
-Would you be able to send a written offer today?"
+Would you be sending a written offer by email or regular mail?"

 The organization expects you to make a counteroffer.